python-hyper/h2/docs/source/basic-usage.rst

 the set of actions the remote peer has performed on the connection, as represented by the HTTP/2-encoded data you just passed to the object.

-Thus, you end up with a simple loop:
+Thus, you end up with a simple loop (which you may recognise as a more-specific form of an `event loop`_):

     1. First, you perform some actions.
     2. You send the data created by performing those actions to the network.